I AM A BRAIN SCIENTIST AND I LET MY SON PLAY FOOTBALL

 New families to the RFL often ask about location and dates of practice.
 This is a team specific issue.
 All teams practice within the Rockville/Potomac/Bethesda area.
 Please see Franchises for more information.
 Schedules and game days are also outlined in this area.

-Returning Players are those that played in the RFL in the Fall of 2013 or Fall 2014 and siblings.
-First time RFL Spring Flag or 7on7 players in 2015 are not Returning Players for registration purposes and must wait until June 1 to register.
+Returning Players are those that played in the RFL in the Fall of 2014 or Fall 2015 and siblings.
 Priority for Returning Players ends on June 1.

 If you are a Returning Player and the team you played for last year or the team you are supposed to move up to is full there is now a Waiting List Option.
 This also applies to New Players who request a team that is full.
 We will place New Player on the Waiting List if they request a full team.